 Career Connection National Program Guide (Flash Drive):

 Thanks to generous sponsorship from Goodheart-Willcox Publishers, FCCLA is thrilled to announce that the Career Connection national program has been updated to include new education trends and current topics and to crosswalk each unit with Family and Consumer Sciences (FCS) standards.
 The updated program also includes dynamic, interactive, and engaging classroom lesson plans and activities.
-The program guide will be available for purchase on the FCCLA e-store this fall 2018.
+The program guide is available for purchase on the FCCLA e-store.

 Career Connection Units: